-The pre-TCV Week
+The pre-TCV Education Rotation

-Pre-TCV update provided by Pablo Kollmar, CA-2
+Pre-TCV update provided by Ed Gillig, Class of 2022

-Pre-TCV is a one week rotation done the week before you start your first cardiac rotation during CA-1 year (or beginning of CA-2 year for advanced residents).
+Pre-TCV is a one week rotation done the week before starting your first cardiac rotation during CA-1 year (or beginning of CA-2 year for advanced residents).
 It provides the opportunity to get a handle on the workings of the heart room, solidify your procedural skills, and learn the basics of cardiac anesthesia so you can hit the ground running when you start your cardiac rotation.
 The rotation is a mix of helping a senior resident set up and start cases, didactic sessions with cardiac attendings, a chance to see the role of the perfusionist during cardiac surgery, and simulation sessions.
 A typical day might go something like this:

 8:15 AM: The surgeons have finished prepping and draping, get the case started, and they work on taking down the internal mammary artery.
-Dr. Groves comes by to do some teaching about aortic stenosis findings on TEE, and I get my first chance to hold the probe and work on finding a few basic views.
+Dr. Singh comes by to do some teaching about aortic stenosis findings on TEE, and I get my first chance to hold the probe and work on finding a few basic views.

 9:30 AM: All of the cardiopulmonary bypass cannulae are in place, and the function of the patients heart and lungs are taken over by the perfusionist.
-Isaac (the other pre-TCV resident) and I get a cup of coffee and go over some review questions about the bypass circuit with Dr. Kleiman before heading back to the OR.
+Harrison (the other pre-TCV resident) and I get a cup of coffee and go over some review questions about the bypass circuit with Dr. Kleiman before heading back to the OR.

-12:30 PM: It’s time to move the patient up to the TCV ICU where we give report, and then grab a quick lunch before getting things set up for our next case.
+12:30 PM: It’s time to transfer the patient up to the TCV ICU where we give report, and then grab a quick lunch before getting things set up for our next case.
 I sure am glad to be having someone helping me figure this all out, as it seems like a lot is happening at once.

 1:30 PM: Our second case gets started, which means an opportunity to get to do some more lines, and I feel like I’m gradually getting a hang of how this is supposed to work.
-Shortly after we get everything settled Issac and I head over to the simulation center for some extra teaching on central lines and valvular pathology with Dr. Bechtel.
+Shortly after we get everything settled Harrison and I head over to the simulation center for some extra teaching on central lines and valvular pathology with Dr. Bechtel.
 There seems to be a lot to learn!

 4:00 PM: We head home for the day.
 Have to rest up and do some more reading.
 Sounds like we are doing an LVAD tomorrow!